Monkeypox

 - Notice your lesions begin to bleed or bruise

-Get Vaccinated Against Monkeypox
+Get Vaccinated Against Mpox

-There are currently two types of monkeypox vaccine available in the U.S., however, both are in very limited supply.
+There are currently two types of mpox vaccine available in the U.S., however, both are in very limited supply.
 As a result, these immunizations are only available to those who meet criteria outlined by state and federal authorities.
-The vaccine is not currently recommended for the general public or people without certain monkeypox risk factors.
+The vaccine is not currently recommended for the general public or people without certain mpox risk factors.
 We will continue to expand services as additional vaccination resources are allocated to us.

 - Gay and bisexual cisgender or transgender men who: